🔍 📞 🔍

 Mary Kay Hayes joined HANYS in 2015 and served as senior director of corporate finance before her promotion to chief financial officer in 2019.
 She became chief operating officer in 2023.
 With more than 25 years of financial management and accounting expertise, she directs all internal financial matters for the association, its affiliates and for-profit subsidiaries.

-Her prior experience includes her time as chief financial officer for Blue Slate Solutions, a business process and information technology consulting firm in Albany, New York, various financial analysis positions at FedEx, Promus Hotel Corporation and GE Plastics, and her time working as an auditor for Coopers and Lybrand.
+Her prior experience includes her time as chief financial officer for Blue Slate Solutions, a business process and information technology consulting firm in Albany, various financial analysis positions at FedEx, Promus Hotel Corporation and GE Plastics, and her time working as an auditor for Coopers and Lybrand.

 She received a Master of Business Administration degree in finance and accounting from Union College, and a bachelor’s degree in business administration from the State University of New York at Albany.